-Forest have been making high quality timber garden products for over half a century and at GLEE David Coton had the chance to see their brand new storage range that has recently been launched.
+Forest have been making high quality timber garden products for over half a century.
+David Coton has had the chance to see their brand new storage range that has recently been launched.

-Garden Stores already vary widely in style and size, and Forest, who use local sustainably sourced timber and manufacture in their own sawmills, have now announced a new range to complement these existing products.
+Garden stores already vary widely in style and size, and Forest, who use local sustainably sourced timber and manufacture in their own sawmills, have now announced a new range to complement these existing products.

 Additional outdoor storage always comes in handy and they have now launched this innovative new outdoor range that offers something for everyone who doesn't need or can accommodate a full sized shed.

 Available with shiplap or overlap cladding and with an apex or pent roof, the choice ranges from a compact storage box to larger outdoor units.
-All are pressure treated and carry a 15 year anti rot guarantee.
+All are pressure treated and carry a 15 year anti-rot guarantee.

 With great specifications, Forest have ensured that each store has an attractive appearance to go with their practical design, and they will certainly enhance any garden or outside space.